ectucker1/personalsite/src/projects/congressional-speech-research/congressional-speech-research.md

 Here are a few of my favorite charts generated from this (pardon the poor choice of coloring):

-{% image "projects/congressionalresearch/sentence_length_mean.png", "Plot of the average sentence length in speeches over time" %}
+{% relImage, "sentence-length-mean.png", "Plot of the average sentence length in speeches over time" %}

-{% image "projects/congressionalresearch/female_frequency.png", "Plot of the frequency of words referring to women in speeches over time" %}
+{% relImage, "female-frequency.png", "Plot of the frequency of words referring to women in speeches over time" %}

-{% image "projects/congressionalresearch/energy_frequency.png", "Plot of the frequency of words referring to energy in speeches over time" %}
+{% relImage, "energy-frequency.png", "Plot of the frequency of words referring to energy in speeches over time" %}